provectus/kafka-ui-docs/configuration/authentication/oauth2.md

           type: <provider_type> # fill this if you're gonna use RBAC AND the type is one of the supported RBAC providers
           roles-field: groups # required for RBAC, a field name in OAuth token which will contain user's roles/groups
 ```

+## Service Discovery

+For specific providers like Github (non-enterprise) and Google ([see the current list](https://github.com/spring-projects/spring-security/blob/main/config/src/main/java/org/springframework/security/config/oauth2/client/CommonOAuth2Provider.java#L35)), you don't have to specify URIs as they're well known.

+Furthermore, other providers that support [OIDC Service Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#IssuerDiscovery) allow fetching URIs configuration from a `/.well-known/openid-configuration` endpoint.
+Depending on your setup, you may only have to set the `issuer-uri` of your provider to enable OIDC Service Discovery.

+## Provider config examples

 ### Cognito